 Accelerated Rehabilitative Disposition Program (ARD)

-The ARD program acts as a pre-trial diversion for alleged perpetrators of certain non-violent misdemeanors.
+The ARD program is a pre-trial diversion for alleged perpetrators of certain non-violent misdemeanors.
 In summary, the program allows you to avoid prosecution for a crime if you are a first-time offender, meet other qualifications, and agree to a probationary program.

-Individuals who are eligible for ARD will be notified as part of their arraignment appointment after their preliminary hearing.
+Individuals eligible for ARD will be notified during their arraignment appointment after their preliminary hearing.
 They must meet the qualifications and be selected as a worthy candidate.
 After completing the program, you may be eligible to have your arrest and charges expunged from your record.

 You will not have to enter a plea until your arraignment.
-During this time, you may be able to have your case dropped for a variety of procedural reasons, including a successful motion to dismiss charges.
+During this time, you may be able to have your case dropped for various procedural reasons, including a successful motion to dismiss charges.
 You may also have the option to delay entering your plea until you have had the time to appoint a lawyer.

-Your eligibility for ARD is determined before you have to officially enter a plea, which is why such programs are described as a “pre-trial diversion.”
+Your eligibility for ARD is determined before you officially enter a plea, which is why such programs are described as a “pre-trial diversion.”

 When entering your plea, you can plead not guilty if you want to argue against your charges in trial or through the procedure.
 Remember that your DUI defense can include proving that the prosecution does not have sufficient evidence to convict or that they mishandled the case.

 You can plead guilty to your charges as well.
-First, it is in your best interest to see what kinds of plea arrangements you can make.
+First, it is best to see what plea arrangements you can make.
 These arrangements often reduce your charges or sentence in exchange for a guilty plea to a lesser crime.

 Pleading nolo contendere or “no contest” is nearly identical to a guilty plea.
 It is rarely considered in DUI cases and is generally reserved for lesser, non-criminal motor vehicle violations.

-Contact Steven E. Kellis immediately if you or a loved one is facing DUI accusations in Lancaster, PA.
+You’re not alone in your journey.
+Contact Steven E. Kellis immediately if you or a loved one are facing DUI accusations in Lancaster, PA.
 Call (267) 341-1365 or arrange a consultation through our contact page.